-For the three SDC constraints files (a.sdc, b.sdc, and c.sdc, each with Tool Association as shown in the table below) when the Constraint Editor opens, it reads the SDC file based on your selection and the constraint file/tool association.
+If the Timing Tab contains three SDC constraints file (a.sdc, b.sdc, and c.sdc), each with Tool Association as shown in the table below.
+When the Constraint Editor opens, it reads the SDC file based on your selection and the constraint file/tool association.

 Synthesis Place and Route Timing Verification

-a.sdc X X
+a.sdc Х Х

-b.sdc Х x
+b.sdc Х х

-c.sdc [target] х x X
+c.sdc [target] Х х х